-From Dan on June 30th, 2008 in Air Conditioning & Heating
+From Engineering on June 30, 2008 in Air Conditioning & Heating

 We’ve established before how important ventilation is throughout the home.
 Just as you need to keep air flowing throughout the house, you also need to keep air flowing to and from appliances.
 In order to keep appliances running efficiently, vents will need to be cleaned, maintained, and updated if necessary.